yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 console=ttyS1,115200 root=/dev/scsi/host0/bus0/target0/lun0/part1 rootdelay=20 rw

-However, here is a script for using the usb drive as root without having to recompile using the default 2.6 images provided by flyashi @  http://flyashi.dyndns.org:81/bin
+However, here is a script for using the usb drive as root without having to recompile using the default 2.6 images.

 If you want to utilize a swap partition when customizing this script, as I have, remember that you need the swap-utils package loaded as well.